 The four-in-hand knot is a method of tying a necktie.
 It is also known as a simple knot or schoolboy knot, due to its simplicity and style.
 The knot produced by this method is on the narrow side, notably asymmetric, and appropriate for most, but not all occasions.
+Four in Hand knot tying is easy with our step by step tutorial.

 *Click to enlarge

-Step by step with pictures
+Step by step instruction for Four in Hand knot with pictures

 - Start with the tie around your neck with the small end down to about the midway point of the wider end.